Sarah Hostetter & Emily Williams

 Fellows are required to take two graduate level courses – Bioinformatics I and Clinical Research Method through the Bioinformatics Department at the University of Missouri-Kansas City School of Medicine.

-In addition, fellows are strongly encouraged to pursue a M.S. in Bioinformatics.
+In addition, the program is supportive of fellows who choose to pursue a M.S. in Bioinformatics.
 The Master of Science in Bioinformatics supports the education of students interested in a career in bioinformatics or clinical research.
 Our graduates master core competencies that allow them to participate in biological research, clinical and population health research, or research to develop innovative information systems.
 We work passionately to equip the next generation of health researchers by emphasizing patient-oriented research in the context of state-of-the-art medical informatics.
 The Master of Science in Bioinformatics is offered through a joint effort by the UMKC School of Medicine, School of Biological Sciences and School of Computing and Engineering.

 The Master of Science in Bioinformatics program offers three emphasis areas so students receive a tailored degree.
 Four core courses are required for each area (12 credit hours), which lay a foundation for specialized courses and electives.